 - 8 slices Havarti cheese, (if your slices are large, you can use less)

 - Preheat the oven to 350°F. Spray a 9×13-inch baking dish with nonstick cooking spray.

 - In a medium bowl combine tuna, mayonnaise, celery salt, shallot, pickle, lemon juice, garlic, salt, and pepper.
 Set aside.

 - Split your rolls in half; place one half in the bottom of the baking dish.

 - Top the buns with the tuna mixture and the slices of Havarti cheese.

 - Place the top half of the rolls on top of the tuna and brush the rolls with the melted butter.
 Sprinkle with celery seed.

-- Cover the dish with tinfoil and bake for 10-15 minutes
+- Cover the dish with aluminum foil and bake for 10-15 minutes.

 - Serve immediately.